benhook1013/space-game/DESIGN.md

   boundaries when debug mode (`F1`) is active for troubleshooting.
 - Optional nebula or distant galaxy layers may overlay this starfield to add ambience.
-  - Nebulae reuse the starfield's tile worker to generate noise-based sprites and expose brightness/density sliders.
+  - `NebulaLayer` reuses the starfield's tile worker to generate noise-based sprites and expose brightness/density sliders.
-  - A far galaxy draws as a single bitmap with subtle parallax and optional tint.
+  - `GalaxyLayer` draws a single bitmap with subtle parallax and optional tint.
-  - Settings toggles control visibility, and overlays hide when debug mode is disabled so existing tiles stay untouched.
+  - Settings toggles control visibility, overlays hide when debug mode is disabled, and each component can land independently.

 ## Assets